-The issue with trimming or shaving your labrador’s coat is that it can often damage the undercoat.
-Damaging your dog’s undercoat can lead to a lack of protection and disrupts their ability to self-cool during the summer months.
-Avoid trimming your dog as, although it may feel like you are helping, you could be disadvantaging your pup without realising.
+The issue with trimming or shaving your Labrador's coat is that it can often damage the undercoat.
+This can lead to a lack of protection and disrupt their ability to self-cool during summer.
+Avoid trimming your dog; although it may feel like you are helping, you could damage their coat's temperature regulation skills without realising it.

-Labradors, generally speaking, are a short-haired breed but on the rare occasion, you may come across a long-haired Labrador which is a recessive gene.
-Labrador’s coats are dense and double-layered giving them that lovely smooth and sleek appearance.
+Labradors, generally speaking, are a short-haired breed but on the rare occasion, you may come across a long-haired Labrador, which is a recessive gene.
+Labrador’s coats are dense and double-layered, giving them that lovely, smooth and sleek appearance.

 Although it’s impossible to stop a Labrador from shedding completely, you can minimise the amount of hair shed naturally in your home by establishing a good grooming routine.